alberlab/igm/README.md

 - ``` HCP_scripts ```: create ipyparallel environment and submit actual IGM run on a SGE scheduler based HCP cluster
 - ```igm-run_scheme.pdf```: is a schematic which breaks down the different computing levels of IGM and tries to explain how the different parts of the code are related to one another.
 - ```IGM_documentation.pdf```: documentation (in progress)
+- ```igm-config_all.json```: most comprehensive configuration file which shows parameters for all data sets that can be accommodated

 Dependencies